ruby-hyperloop/ruby-hyperloop.io/docs/tutorial.md

 convert and display markdown
 ```

-Before going on lets understand the basic features of the React.rb DSL
+Before going on lets understand the basic features of the Reactrb DSL

 - #### Every component has a `render` method